c-toolbox/C-Play/docs/index.md

 - Loading external audio files as multiple tracks.

-- Editing and saving playlist and playfiles including all necassary parameters.
+- Editing and saving playlists and playfiles including all necessary parameters.

-- Configure "sections" in a editor to create bookmarks to jump between clips inside a larger movie.
+- Configure "sections" in an editor to create bookmarks for jumping between clips inside a larger movie.

-- C-Play nodes can run on-top other application.
-For master, viewing your video (or layer) on secondary monitor is also simple and requires no extra decoding resources.
+- C-Play nodes can run on top of other applications.
+On the master, viewing your video or a layer on a secondary monitor is also simple and requires no extra decoding resources.

-- HTTP Web API (Such that you can include control in custom system.)
+- HTTP Web API, so you can integrate control into a custom system.

 - Tested and used on Windows 10/11, in domes and other big arenas.